OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Liquid/README.md

 {% endzone %}
 ```

-The content of this block can then be reused from the Layout using the `{% display Model.Header %}` code.
+The content of this block can then be reused from the Layout using the `{% shape_display Model.Header %}` code.

 ## Tag Helper tags